Helsinki-NLP/OpusFilter/README.md

 # OpusFilter

 OpusFilter is a tool for filtering and combining parallel corpora.
-It uses the OpusTools library (Aulamo et al., 2020) to download data from the OPUS corpus collection (Tiedemann, 2012), but can be used with any corpora in raw text format.

 Features:

 * Corpus preprocessing pipelines configured with [YAML](https://yaml.org/)
 * Simple downloading of parallel corpora from [OPUS](http://opus.nlpl.eu/) with [OpusTools](https://github.com/Helsinki-NLP/OpusTools)